 We can’t say with certainty what’s exactly causing this problem or whether it’s a software or hardware issue.
 Some suspect Bluetooth is interfering with Wi-Fi.
 On the other hand, there are some troubleshooting steps you can try.
 Here’s what you can do:

 On top of all of this, check our article about Wi-Fi issues on Android for even more solutions.

 3. 4G issues

-In order to resolve this, we strongly suggest updating your device.
+To resolve this, we strongly suggest updating your device.
 Alternatively, you can back up your data and go for the factory reset.
-The latter option is the last resort as we all know how tedious can be setting up everything from a scratch.
+The latter option is the last resort as we all know how tedious can be to set up everything from scratch.

 You can also check our article about data issues on Android for more info.

 Samsung recently promised 3 years of major updates to 10+ devices.
 Including the Galaxy A51.
 That can be a life-changer, especially considering the bad rap Samsung had with its mid-range lineups in the past.
 However, before the Samsung Galaxy A51 sees Android 11 or Android 12, it needs to be able to install updates in the first place.

 Some users reported update issues, as the device won’t start the reboot-flash-boot sequence on the stock ROM.
 If this bothers you, we recommend ensuring that you have enough storage space first.

 After that, navigate to the Updater app and clear its cache and data.
 If that doesn’t help and the device still won’t update, boot into recovery and wipe the cache partition clean.